SophieS9/SG-Python-Intro/Intro_Python.md

 print text
 ```

 Python has some built in functions that allow us to work with strings.
 This includes calculating the length of the string, changing the string to upper case or changing the string to lower case.
 The syntax (the correct way to write) each function is slightly different.
-The length function follows the syntax "len(VARIABLE)" whereas the lower and upper functions follow the syntax "VARIABLE.function()" See by running the example below:
+The length function follows the syntax "len(VARIABLE)" whereas the lower and upper functions follow the syntax "VARIABLE.function()".
+See by running the example below:
 ```
 text="Hello World!"